-NICOLAS TROUSSEL’S VENDÉE GLOBE CAMPAIGN
+NICOLAS TROUSSEL’S VENDÉE GLOBE

 Photo credit – Mattieu Hacquebart / CORUM L’Épargne